 1. Creating Opportunities For Career Advancement

 For a while now, there has been talk of the potential impact of the retirement of baby boomers on the economy.
 However, many younger employees have been secretly looking forward to it.
 The impending retirement of baby boomers was supposed to present them with an opportunity for career advancement.

 As such, many talented employees have been bidding their time; waiting for the “oldies” to depart, so that they can climb up into their positions.
 Unfortunately, the financial crisis of the last few years has changed the situation.

 There is growing evidence that a significant number of baby boomers are postponing retirement.
-The reason for their postponement is that the financial crisis a bite out of their retirement investments.
+The reason for their postponement is that the financial crisis took a bite out of their retirement investments.
 Therefore, to secure their financial futures, many are choosing to work for a few more years.

 For human resource professionals, this is a tricky situation.
 They can’t just kick out the baby boomers – given that most are still extremely productive.
 However, the continued stay of the boomers is making younger talent worry about career advancement.